menahals/FileSystemApp/README.md

 # FileSystemApp
-A Java-based application that simulates a tree-based file system with folders and files.
+A Java console-based application that simulates a tree-based file system with folders and files.
 It demonstrates hierarchical structures, recursive traversal, and safe navigation which are core concepts used in operating systems and cybersecurity.
 ### Features
 - Tree-based directory (root, folders, files)
 - Allows navigation between directories